World Family Doctor Day

 Planning an event on your campus

-Tune in at 11:30 a.m.
-CT on Tuesday, May 19, for a special edition of Family Medicine On Air(plus.google.com).
-Kyle Hoedebecke, MD, co-founder of the North American young doctors' movement Polaris, will talk about family medicine's importance to global health.
+Start off by watching this special edition of Family Medicine On Air(plus.google.com), where Kyle Hoedebecke, MD, co-founder of the North American young doctors' movement Polaris, talks about family medicine's importance to global health.

 Check out the other AAFP global health resources your FMIG can use to host an event for World Family Doctor Day.